 The volley of stares and sighs between us was hard on me.
 I never understood what my mother wanted.
 She was indifferent.
 It must have been even harder on Eric, a child thrust into a silent world of reproachful looks.
 Like the remnants of stone, neither of us seemed to belong.

 Stepping up to help, I raised my brother from an early age, changing his diapers and feeding him bottles.
 As he grew older, I taught him the alphabet and helped him learn how to talk.
 A few years after he was born, I went to high school, but that didn’t make any difference.
 I gave up time for studying, school clubs, and social calls to care for my little brother.

 Over the years, Eric became my angel – the light around which my world revolved.
 I spent every spare moment thinking about him or planning our next adventure, even though my college choice put us nearly a thousand miles apart.
 I scraped up the money to visit him every four to six months, jam-packing each visit with new experiences.
 Only, what if it wasn’t enough?

 As I turned to head back down the trail, moving along the crumbling wall in the dark, I saw a pair of eyes glowing in the brush.
 I looked at Danny, who stood on the other side of the ruins, likely counting the minutes until we could leave.
 From above, a small, winged creature darted in front of his face.

-“What the?” he jolted backward, as the bat made another pass.
-Panicked, he called out to me.
+“What the–” he jolted backward, as the bat made another pass.
 “Okay.
 Time to go.”